-- Check available job openings on the job bulletin board near the Student Job Center.
+- Check available job openings on the student portalt (click on My Financials then Job Listings) or on the job bulletin board near the Student Job Center.
 Consider positions related to your major and/or career interest.
-On request, the Student Job Center will help you identify available positions related to your goals and/or program of study.

-- Tell Student Job Center staff the position(s) for which you wish to interview.
+- Visit the Student Job Center virtual meeting room or email staff regarding the position(s) you’d like to apply for.
 It is your responsibility to read the job requirements thoroughly and apply only for those positions for which you have the necessary skills.

-- Obtain a Student Employee Referral form for each interview (see attached appendix #1).
+- Obtain a Student Employee Referral form for each interview.
 This form will contain valuable information regarding the wage, type of job, name of the supervisor, the amount of money you are eligible to earn per quarter, and the number of hours per week you may work.
 YOU MUST NOT EXCEED THESE MAXIMUMS.
 The maximum number of hours for a student working at Centralia College is 15 hours per week and not more than 69 hours per month (unless prior approval has been received from the Financial Aid Office & Student Job Center.)
 A student may only work the maximum if the position has been allocated 15 hours per week.
-No student may work more than 15 hours per week through any combination of employment at Centralia College.

 - Student Job Center staff will provide you with referral information to arrange your own interview with the supervisor.

-- Take the referral form with you to the interview.
-You will return the referral form to the Student Job Center.
-If you are hired, you will complete employment forms and obtain your first time sheet.
+- Follow instructions regarding the referral form.
+The supervisor will need the original copy to sign and return to the Student Job Center.
+If you are hired, you will complete employment forms.

 - If you are not hired, ask Student Job Center staff for a referral to another position or for additional help.